History of Zeus

 1972 – Mr. Tourville opens a second shift at Raritan.
 Zeus now has 17 employees working in production and related functions.

 1976 – Mr. Tourville purchases the Raritan, NJ, plant and celebrates Zeus’ 10th anniversary.
 Bill Cook, of the Cook Group, Inc., flies from Indiana to New Jersey to pick up an urgently needed order of tubing.
-Mr. Tourville along with Zeus’ National Sales Manager John Worley personally deliver the order to Cook at an airport; the act cements Zeus’ long-standing value of commitment to its customers – including the Cook Group, Inc. Also at this time, Zeus establishes its business model of forming collaborative relationships with customers focusing on the development of custom extrusions.
-This tact results in Zeus’ special products accounting for 70 % of sales by the 1980’s.
+Mr. Tourville and National Sales Manager John Worley personally deliver the order to Cook at an airport; the act cements Zeus’ long-standing value of commitment to its customers – including the Cook Group, Inc. Also at this time, Zeus establishes its business model of forming collaborative relationships with customers focusing on the development of custom extrusions.
+This approach results in Zeus’ special products accounting for 70 % of sales by the 1980’s.

 1977 – Zeus achieves Underwriters Laboratory (UL) approval for its products.
 Meanwhile, the Raritan plant produces automotive push-pull cables with filled abrasion-resistant tubing